celestiaorg/celestia-app/README.md

 ### Publishing a Release

-To generate the binaries for the github release, you can run the following command:
+To generate the binaries for the Github release, you can run the following command:

 ```sh
 make goreleaser-release